RikudouSage/QrPaymentSK/README.md

 A simple library to generate QR payment code for Slovakia.
 All methods are documented in source code.
-This library currently only supports Linux OS and needs the `xz` binary to be installed on system.
+This library needs the `xz` binary to be present.
+If the binary is not in your PATH, you must set the path to `xz` manually.

 > [See also QR code payment generator for Czech accounts](https://github.com/RikudouSage/QrPaymentCZ).